No, we’re not going to Yellowstone.

 Their shifting hate and love.

-We will hear from other American poets along the way, and since this is a road trip, we’ll listen to music – American music in all its forms: rock, country, pop, punk, soul, jazz, blues, bluegrass, folk, swing, hip-hop, Latin, all of them part of our heritage and transcending party affiliation.
-Song’s unifying cultural force is why Lincoln, in his first inaugural address, declared that “the mystic chords of memory… will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature.”
-We’re going looking for those better angels and listening for those mystic chords, in hopes of beginning to swell a chorus that has been drowned out by an ear-splitting cacophony of anger and rage.
+We will hear from other American poets along the way, and since this is a road trip, we’ll listen to music — American music in all its forms: rock, country, pop, punk, soul, jazz, blues, bluegrass, folk, hip-hop, Latin, all of them part of our shared heritage.
+(Listen along on streaming services via @fsbarry.)
+Song’s unifying cultural force is why Lincoln, in his first inaugural address, declared that “the mystic chords of memory…will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature.”
+We’re going looking for those better angels and listening for those mystic chords, in the hope of beginning to swell a chorus that has been drowned out by an earsplitting cacophony of anger and rage.

 We could have no better guide than Lincoln, but we are not out to deify him.
-He was flawed and fallible, like all of us – and judged by modern standards, he was an abhorrent racist and sexist.
+He was flawed and fallible, like all of us — and judged by modern standards, he was an abhorrent racist and sexist.
 Yet in looking unflinchingly at him, we can see paths that lead to greater understanding and a more perfect union.
-The alternative is deeply unsettling, as Gettysburg University professor Kent Gramm has written, “if we Americans can’t find Lincoln, we are lost.”
+The alternative is deeply unsettling; as Gettysburg University professor Kent Gramm has written: “If we Americans can’t find Lincoln, we are lost.”
 Or worse.
-When the two major parties do not respect each other, when each views the other as an enemy that threatens the existence of the country, when each stridently condemns the other in moral terms and judges the other unfit for power, the prospect of a major breakdown in democratic governance – and violence – should not be taken lightly.
-The name for such conflict, sectarianism, is familiar to anyone who has followed politics in Northern Ireland, where conflicts between Catholics and Protestants are less about religion than group identity and power, and where peace – after decades of paramilitary violence – remains uneasy.
-The threat of the U.S. descending into sectarianism is more serious than most of us imagined prior to 2020.
+When the two major parties do not respect each other, when each views the other as an enemy that threatens the existence of the country, when each stridently condemns the other in moral terms and judges the other unfit for power, the prospect of a major breakdown in democratic governance — and the eruption of violence — should not be taken lightly.